Taliban survivor Malala, in Nigeria, pledges to help free girls

 Some of the parents broke down in tears as Malala spoke at a hotel in the capital Abuja on Sunday.

-“I can see those girls as my sisters ... and I‘m going to speak up for them until they are released,” said Malala, who was due to meet President Goodluck Jonathan on Monday.
-Her 17th birthday was on Saturday.
+“I can see those girls as my sisters ... and I‘m going to speak up for them until they are released,” said Malala, who was due to meet President Goodluck Jonathan on Monday, her 17th birthday.

 “I‘m going to participate actively in the ‘Bring back our girls’ campaign, to make sure that they return safely and they continue their education.”